EricChen23/DailyActivityPlanner/README.md

 ### Phase 4: Task 2
 Tue Nov 23 17:24:03 PST 2021
-3213 added to 213
+bench press added to workout

 Tue Nov 23 17:24:03 PST 2021
-3213213 added to 213
+sit-ups added to workout

 Tue Nov 23 17:24:03 PST 2021
-213 added to activity planner book
+workout added to activity planner book

 Tue Nov 23 17:24:03 PST 2021
-312321 added to activity planner book
+schoolwork added to activity planner book

 Tue Nov 23 17:24:03 PST 2021
-12321321 added to activity planner book
+vacation added to activity planner book

+### Phase 4: Task 3
+I think my overall design is decent and reasonable.
+If I had more time, I would create more panels for the ActivityPlannerBookFrame for better visual representation of supported features.